Rikidozan/city-in-east-and-southeast-asia/assignments.md

 In both semesters students will be asked to submit two gobbets, or source analysis essays.
 Each of these may not exceed 1,000 words in length.
 Each gobbet collection assignment will be worth 10% of your total coursework mark.
 In addition, prior to the deadline for each, we will do a practice gobbet that is not assessed.

+* Selecting a source: The student may select a source related to their long essay research, from the primary sources assigned during the semester, but from beyond the assigned portion (a different page range, another part, another volume etc.), or with approval of the tutor, a source of interest to the student.
+The source may be visual (a map, photograph, drawing, etc.) or textual but no more than one visual source per two gobbet assignment.
+If chosen from among assigned primary sources, they must come from different weeks.
+The full body of the source must be included at the top of the essay, and the source text must not exceed 500 words, preceded by a citation and, in the event the source is chosen by the student, a sentence or two on what precedes/follows the selected fragment (up to 100 words).

+* Writing the gobbet: Your goal in the gobbet is to draw out the revealing features of a short source and demonstrate your abilities for analysis.
+A good gobbet will:
+    *  it will identify the document and context (including its language, whether the text provided is a translation, and the place where this document was done), its purpose and the main characters involved;
+    *  it will comment on the particular point or points raised in the extract (ask yourself, why was this extract set?);
+    * it will explain any distinctive words or phrases
+    * it will then, towards the end, comment more discursively on some of the broader issues involved.
+Is this a true or accurate narrative of events?
+Are the hopes of the protagonist ultimately realised?
+Where does this extract fit into the wider context of what we know from our sources?
+    * Try to make about four to five points.
+Avoid an over-lengthy introduction; get to the point quickly, do not simply rephrase the wording of the gobbet, and make sure that you analyse it.
+    * For those of you also taking literature modules in other Schools, please note that history gobbets are less an exercise in textual criticism and much more an attempt to get to the heart of the issues contained within a document, and the issues concerning the nature of the document itself.

 ### Long Essay

 The two long essays for the course are each worth 25% of the coursework and should each be 5,000 words or less.
 The process of composing an essay of this length is made far easier if make steady progress throughout the semester rather than face potential panic and disappointment nearer the deadline.
 Narrow down an area of interest, read within this area of interest, isolate a few questions of interest, carry out further reading and analysis, and then proceed to write an essay which makes a convincing historical argument.
 The Long Essay should be primary source driven.